-Green Revolution[1] (GR) is an agrarian reform strategy with a long-standing history (see, for instance, AgBioWorld, 2011).
-Although the idea was first mooted in 1941 by Henry Wallace who was then the Vice President of the USA, the term GR was first used by William Gaud in 1968, who at the time, was Director of the US Agency for International Development (Wikipedia, 2011).
-Thinking on how to aid the Mexicans, Wallace had casually suggested to Raymond Fosdick, the President of The Rockefeller Foundation at the time: "Increase the yield per acre of corn and beans in Mexico, and you would do more for the country and its people than by any other means" (The Rockefeller Foundation, 2006, pp. 2-4).
-Consequently, having received the approval of the Foundation and that of the Mexican government, Fosdick commenced a World Journal of Science, Technology research and development operation during which the Oficina de Estudios Especiales was created within the Mexican Department of Agriculture.
+Green Revolution (GR) is an agrarian reform strategy with a long-standing history (AgBioWorld, 2011).
+Although the idea was first mooted in 1941 by Henry Wallace, who was then the Vice President of the United States of America, the term GR was first used by William Gaud in 1968, who at the time, was Director of the US Agency for International Development (Wikipedia, 2011).
+When considering how to aid the Mexicans, Wallace had casually suggested to Raymond Fosdick, the President of the Rockefeller Foundation at the time: "Increase the yield per acre of corn and beans in Mexico, and you would do more for the country and its people than by any other means" (The Rockefeller Foundation, 2006: 2-4).
+Consequently, having received the approval of the Foundation and that of the Mexican government, Fosdick commenced a research and development operation during which the Oficina de Estudios Especiales was created within the Mexican Department of Agriculture.
 Norman Borlaug was a leading member of the team of agricultural scientists that pioneered the initiative conceived as philanthropic.
-The thrust of the entire plan was agricultural and Sustainable Development Vol. 9 No. 4, 2012 pp. 301-316 © Emerald Group Publishing Limited 2042-5945 DOI 10.1108/20425941211271504 intensification through the development of high-yielding and disease-resistant seed varieties.
-This was with a view to achieving high efficiency in food production most especially in the developing world.
-By 1957, what looked like a revolution had spread like a wildfire to Asia (The Rockefeller Foundation, 2006, pp. 2-4).
+The thrust of the entire plan was agricultural intensification through the development of high yielding and disease resistant seed varieties.
+This was with a view to achieving high efficiency in food production, most especially in the developing world.
+By 1957, what looked like a revolution had spread like a wildfire to Asia (The Rockefeller Foundation, 2006: 2-4).

-If the GR had a chance in sub-Saharan Africa (SSA) as it did in Asia, many factors may have sabotaged it.
-Ironically, most countries in the SSA region were able to feed themselves at the time of independence in the early 1960s (Djurfeldt et al., 2005, p.
-2).
-However, in spite of its diverse agro-ecological systems and rich crop varieties.
-"Islub-Saharan Africa, with 16 of the 18 most undernourished countries in the world, [now] remains the only region where per-capita food production continues to worsen year by year" (The Rockefeller Foundation, 2006, p.
-1).
+If the GR had a chance in sub-Saharan Africa (SSA) as it did in Asia, many factors may have sabotaged the initiative.
+Ironically, most countries in the SSA region were able to feed themselves at the time of independence in the early 1960s (Djurfeldt et al., 2005: 2).
+However, in spite of its diverse agro-ecological systems and rich crop varieties, "[s]ub-Saharan Africa, with 16 of the 18 most undernourished countries in the world, [now] remains the only region where per-capita food production continues to worsen year by year" (The Rockefeller Foundation, 2006: 1).
 The reasons are not far-fetched.
-Apart from the fact that most SSA agriculture are rain fed, poor infrastructure, lack of access to farming inputs, inefficient agricultural extension delivery system, fragmented land holding, droughts, etc. are a major cause of low productivity vis-à-vis the demand for more food by the teeming population.
-Thus, the current global food crisis has further put pressure on the food demand of the sub-region.
-At the moment, relevant international development agencies and international non-governmental organisations are beginning to devise strategies to bring about a new GR in SSA.
-The Bill and Melinda Gates Foundation and Kofi Annan's Alliance for a Green Revolution in Africa are playing a leading role in this respect.
+Apart from the fact that most SSA agriculture is rain-fed, poor infrastructure, lack of access to farming inputs, inefficient agricultural extension delivery system, fragmented land holding and droughts are a major cause of low productivity visa-vis the demand for more food by the teeming population.
+Thus, the current global food crisis has put further pressure on the food demand of the sub-region.
+At the moment, relevant international development agencies and international non-governmental organisations (INGOs) are beginning to devise strategies to bring about a new GR in SSA.